Police face questions after a woman's body is found in a police van in Huntsville, Alabama - KESQ

 McCarver said police have treated this as a criminal investigation from the beginning and that investigators were initially delayed by the family giving an incorrect date for the last time they said they saw Nance.

-McCarver also said the department’s Crisis Intervention Team (CIT) officers “know her pretty well.”
+McCarver said the department’s Crisis Intervention Team (CIT) officers “know her pretty well.”

 “They have worked with her in the past to provide resources and different things,” he said.
 “We are familiar with her — very familiar with her.”